saxoflowlabs/saxoflow-starter/README.md

 ## 📜 License

-Apache-2.0 Licensed.
+This project is released under the Apache-2.0 License.

 ---

+## 🧑‍💻 Maintainers

-Built by SaxoFlow Labs — a student-led initiative from TU Dresden.
+Built by [SaxoFlow Labs](https://github.com/saxoflowlabs) — a student-led initiative from TU Dresden.